Signalen/signalen.org/src/pages/using-signalen.en.md

 ## For developers

 Are you a developer and would like to help us with the further development of Signalen?
-Please contact us via the [Common Ground Slack](https://join.slack.com/t/samenorganiseren/shared_invite/zt-dex1d7sk-wy11sKYWCF0qQYjJHSMW5Q) to explore how we can make Signalen better together!
+Please contact us via the [Common Ground Slack](https://join.slack.com/t/samenorganiseren/shared_invite/zt-dex1d7sk-wy11sKYWCF0qQYjJHSMW5Q) to explore how we can make Signalen better together.

 - Check out the [Signalen-repository on Github.](https://github.com/signalen)
 - [User Guide and Implementation Guide](https://docs.signalen.org)